 One problem I've worked on previously is checking the accuracy of p-values in the literature.
 My colleagues and I found that p-values can be mistyped or miscalculated, leading to inaccurate reporting of results, however unintentionally, in half of all papers, and leading to potential changes in the conclusions in one out of eight papers (in psychology; Nuijten et al. 2015).
 Enabling researchers to insert p-values via direct computation instead of manually copying results from statistical programmes will resolve this issue, for a start.

 R Markdown is simple and easy to learn and use.
 I will show just one exciting aspect here.
 More extensive step-by-step guides are available.
-If you want to follow along, you will need to follow the steps described in Table 1.
+If you want to follow along, you will need to follow the steps described below.

 |Step 1||Install R from https://cran.r-project.org/ and Rstudio from https://www.rstudio.com/products/rstudio/download/|